Compensation issues at UNCA

 • investment from the state.

-Two years of significant state funding were obtained and towards something, I guess.
+Two years of significant state funding were obtained and put toward something, I guess.
 The Asheville Ideas Fest arose from philanthropic donations.

 Note: While enrollment is part of this strategy, it’s important to note that the plan states quite clearly that “enrollment alone won’t provide the net revenue to close the shortfall”.
 It goes further to say “Enrollment up to 4,000 students will yield roughly $5M towards a $24M shortfall.”
 This statement is based on a detailed study by John Pierce and does not appear to be accounted for in current strategies.
 According to a recent conversation I had with John, enrollment up to 5000 still comes nowhere close to closing the shortfall.